Low-overhead quantum computing with the color code: Discussion

-\textit{Discussion.}---The color code has the potential to offer significant reductions in the resource cost of fault-tolerant quantum computing in two dimensions by exploiting its rich structure.
-The resource savings we have demonstrated may be further enhanced with other recent developments, such as reducing time overhead using Pauli-Y stabilizer measurements~\cite{sahay2021decoder} (see also Ref.~\cite{delfosse2020short}).
-We also expect that we can reduce the resource cost of color-code quantum computing further by tailoring architectures to common types of structured noise~\cite{Aliferis08, Li19, chamberland2020building, pablo2021, xzzx2021}.
-To motivate this research direction, we propose a concrete example: the thin color code, shown in Fig.~\ref{thin}.
-Importantly, using Pauli-type boundaries~\cite{Kesselring_2018}, we can vary the distance of the thin color code against bit-flip errors and dephasing errors independently to optimise the logical failure rate for a biased noise models.
+The color code has the potential to offer significant reductions in the resource cost of fault-tolerant quantum computing in two dimensions.
+Other recent developments potentially offer additional resource savings, such as reducing time overhead using Pauli-Y stabilizer measurements~\cite{sahay2021decoder} (see also Ref.~\cite{delfosse2020short}), and by tailoring architectures to common types of structured noise~\cite{Aliferis08, Li19, chamberland2020building, pablo2021, xzzx2021}, for example by using a thin color code, shown in Fig.~\ref{thin}.
+Importantly, using Pauli-type boundaries~\cite{Kesselring_2018}, we can vary the distance of the thin color code against bit- and phase-flip errors independently to optimise the logical failure rate.
 Our work therefore motivates the development of better decoders and syndrome extraction circuits for the color code, where there is clear potential for further gains in both performance and efficiency.
-We may also find that we can improve resource scaling using other lattice geometries to realise color codes.
+We may also find that we can improve resource scaling using other color code lattice geometries~\cite{landahl2011faulttolerant, kubica2019efficient}.

-Our results have been produced by introducing domain walls that allow us to measure an arbitrary pair of commuting Pauli operators in parallel.
-A more general theory of domain walls may reveal new objects that allow us to reduce the resource cost of color-code quantum computation further.
+Our results highlight the role of domain walls in allowing parallel measurement of an arbitrary pair of commuting Pauli operators.
+A general theory of domain walls may reveal new objects, allowing for further reductions in resource cost.
 For instance, while we have focused on measuring two arbitrary commuting Pauli operators, in general we can measure a larger number of commuting measurements that respect certain physical constraints by subdividing the ancilla system using additional domain walls.
-We will also benefit from more general methods of compiling topological circuits~\cite{Litinski_2019, 2019gidneymagic, deBeaudrap2020zxcalculusis} using the broad toolbox of topological defects that are available to the color code.
-We leave the development of compilation methods for color-code quantum computing as well as a general theory of domain walls to future work.
+We will also benefit from more general methods of compiling topological circuits~\cite{Litinski_2019, 2019gidneymagic, deBeaudrap2020zxcalculusis} using the extensive toolbox of topological defects available to the color code.
+We leave the development of compilation methods for color code quantum computing as well as a general theory of domain walls to future work.